 The Smartgauge is great as it’s so simple.
 It displays domestic (and start) battery voltage and has a ‘state of charge’ (SOC) percentage reading which is relatively accurate.
 Easy to fit and simple to setup.
 Around £120.

 If you fit a BMV700 you have to view the SOC readings with a pinch of salt.
 Playing around with some of the settings will improve accuracy but you have to use the voltage reading to workout state of charge (using voltage vs SOC table) and charging current readings to work out when the batteries are near to fully charged.
+This monitor can be used to work out actual battery AH capacity and this figure reprogramed in to get a more accurate SOC % reading.

 Quality Construction and great design (just what you expect from Victron).